 Once you have booked, take the time to contact your airline directly.
-It will be much easier to discuss your needs directly, than through a third party.
-Remember, anything medically needed travels for free — such as wheelchairs and walking sticks.
-These will often be stored in the hold and taken at check-in or the gate, again the airline will ensure suitable transportation and help to your seat is provided.
+It will be much easier to discuss your needs directly than through a third party.
+Essential medical equipment such as wheelchairs or walking stickes travel for free.
+These will often be stored in the hold and taken at check-in or at the gate.
+The airline will assist you to your seat through suitable transportation and assistance.

-Ensure you have all your documentation for any disability needs, as this will make certain that airline won't add any additional charges.
-Also, notifying the airline before you travel means they should have all the arrangements in place to look after you once you have arrived at the airport — thus avoiding unnecessary waiting around.
+Ensure you have all your documentation for any disability needs, as this will ensure that the airline won't add any additional charges.
+Notifying the airline before you travel means they should have all the arrangements in place to look after you once you have arrived at the airport.

-Coach transfers can sometimes be difficult, especially if you have mobility problems, therefore requesting a private transfer can make for an easier journey.
-Though they can often be an additional cost, if a coach transfer isn't suitable, some cruise lines may be willing to arrange this for you, or for a more suitable vehicle to be available.
+Coach transfers can sometimes be difficult especially if you have mobility problems, therefore requesting a private transfer can make for an easier journey.
+It's worth noting private transfers can often come at an additional cost.
+If a coach transfer isn't suitable, some cruise lines may be willing to arrange this or for a more suitable vehicle for you.

 It is essential that you alert the cruise line as soon as possible if you intend to travel with a service animal.
-There may be a limit to the number of animals that a ships can accommodate, therefore the earlier you alert the cruise line the better — you wouldn't want to arrive at check-in and have your dog rejected.
-Also, by contacting the cruise line early you give yourself more time to send them the required documentation and you can find out the relevant information on which ports you can embark in.
+There may be a limit to the number of animals that a ship can accommodate, therefore the earlier you alert the cruise line the better.
+By contacting the cruise line early you give yourself more time to send the required documentation and find out information on which ports you can embark/disembark.

 What To Consider When Travelling With Restricted Mobility

-If you use a wheelchair you will need to have booked a disabled access cabin, as you may find that standard cabins are either not large enough, or laid out in a manor suitable to get around in a wheelchair, you could also find that your chair won't get through the cabin door.
-You will also need to bring your own wheelchair, though ships have them onboard, they are purely for pier assistance and not onboard use.
+If you use a wheelchair you will need to have booked a disabled access cabin, as you may find that standard cabins are either not large enough or not designed for wheelchairs.
+You will need to bring your own wheelchair, though ships have them onboard, they are purely for pier assistance and not onboard use.